-DIAGNOSTIC HEARING TEST
+DIAGNOSTIC HEARING EVALUATIONS

 When you have untreated hearing loss, the speech signals coming in to your brain are degraded, so your brain must work harder to process them.
 When more brain resources are used for understanding sounds, other brain tasks such as memory and comprehension can suffer.

 When hearing improves people see vast improvements in their social, emotional, and physical well-being.
 It’s important to speak with a qualified audiology doctor to evaluate your options.

 OUR EXPERIENCED DOCTORS OF AUDIOLOGY ARE SPECIFICALLY TRAINED TO ASSESS AND TREAT ALL HEARING RELATED ISSUES THROUGH OUR 4 STEP PROCESS.

 Pediatric Hearing Evaluations

 Concerned about your child’s hearing?
 Bluegrass Hearing Clinic specializes in pediatric hearing testing and services.

 Your child’s communication skills begin developing immediately.
 Indications that hearing senses are not advancing in newborns and infants are red flags there may be a development issue.

 Some signs of hearing loss include difficulty hearing or understanding, such as:

 - Unable to point to different body parts when asked.